tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Blob-Properties.md

 ### Request Headers (Client-provided encryption keys)

-Beginning with version 2019-02-02, the following headers may be provided to read a blob encrypted with a client-provided key.
+Beginning with version 2019-02-02, the following headers may be specified on the request to read a blob encrypted with a client-provided key.
 Encryption with a client-provided key (and the corresponding set of headers) is optional.
-If a blob has been encrypted with a client-provided key, then these headers are required to complete the operation successfully.
+If a blob has previously been encrypted with a client-provided key, then these headers must be included on the request to complete the read operation successfully.

 |Request header|Description|
 |--------------------|-----------------|